vidarkongsli/swetugg2022/docs/index.md

 * So, how does our use of Dapr impact our architecture?
 * Well, all the adapters essentially become HTTP-based
-* The primary adapters are controllers if you use the MVC patterns, or plan Kestrel middleware if not
+* The primary adapters are controllers if you use the MVC patterns, or plain Kestrel middleware if not
 * The secondary adapters can all be based on HttpClient

 ---